near/nearcore/CONTRIBUTING.md

 need to pass before a PR can be merged.
 2. When all the comments from the reviewer(s) have been addressed, they should approve the PR allowing a PR to be merged.
-3. An approved PR can be merged by adding the `S-automerge` label to it.
-The label can be added by the author if they have the appropriate access or by a reviewer otherwise.
-PR authors can also apply label immediately after filing a
-PR: removing an additional round-trip after PR is approved.
+3. An approved PR can be merged by clicking the "Merge when ready" button.
+The button can be clicked by the author if they have the appropriate access, or by a reviewer otherwise.
+PR authors can also click the button immediately after filing a PR; removing an additional round-trip after the PR gets approved.
+The PR author will be notified by email by github if the PR fails to land, once it has entered the merge queue (ie. after it has passed PR CI and gotten an approving review).

 ## Code review process